 - Jamaican dogwood (2–4mL, 3 times per day) – reduces migraines and cramps

-- ginger (150mg–500mg capsules, 3 times per day) – helps alleviate nausea and lessens menstrual cramps
+- Ginger (150–500mg capsules, 3 times per day) – helps alleviate nausea and lessens menstrual cramps

-- turmeric (500mg–2000mg per day divided) - reduces inflammation, stimulates body’s natural pain killers and relieves menstrual cramps
+- Turmeric (500–2,000mg per day divided) - reduces inflammation, stimulates body’s natural pain killers and relieves menstrual cramps

-Taking probiotics daily helps promote a healthy gut, which helps keep your hormones in balance.
+- Probiotics help promote a healthy gut, which aids in hormone balance.

 Lifestyle and nutrition are key to the balance of your hormones.
 These lifestyle and dietary habits can help improve your gut health and keep your hormones balanced so you’ll experience less painful and disruptive menstrual cycles.